bellamkondaprakash/neural-fun/README.md

-This repository includes some simple projects I have (sort of) completed while learning about neural networks.
-So far it includes only one project, but I plan to add more later when I get around to making more of my codes somewhat completed and polished.
+This repository includes some simple projects I have had the momentum to get into nice enough shape to share with other people while learning about neural networks and machine learning.
+So far it includes two projects, both of which I will hopefully still improve.
+More will be coming soon(ish).

+I have attempted to write the projects with some concern to readibility and "niceness" of the code (although documentation and comments might be lacking in some cases), which hopefully makes them accessible to whoever wishes to study them.

 ## The list of projects in this repository: